sanghoonleeeins/DLPplus7_daVinci/README.md

 ## - "HMMcopy_StateIdeal_RmvArtifactCNV_ByMeanGini_01_235_143921A.rds"
 ```

 ## Step2.
 Run PCA and Kmean.
-Make a hierarchical clustering heatmap for all chromosomes.  - This heatmap still includes artifact or low quality cells of clusters.
+Make a clustering heatmap for all chromosomes.  - This heatmap still includes artifact or low quality cells of clusters.
       Give 4 or 5 KmeanClusterSize and see the clusters first.
 You can choose which cluster to remove and how to order clusters.
-      This step is just to see the hierarchcial clustering with artifict cells.
+      This step is just to see the clustering with artifict cells.
 But, this step is required to make ploidy plot input.

 ```{PCA and Kmean cluatering}
 Processed_HMMcopyStateData <- readRDS(paste0(VignetteDir , "HMMcopy_StateIdeal_RmvCellByGiniMeanLowHighState_NoBinRegionAnnot_01_206_143839A.rds"))